quietboil/sibyl/README.md

 > Note that:
 > - The nonblocking mode example is almost a verbatim copy of the blocking mode example (see above) with `await`s added.
 > - The example below uses and depends on [Tokio](https://crates.io/crates/tokio)
-> - For the moment, Sibyl can use only Tokio as an async runtime.
+> - For the moment, Sibyl can use only Tokio as an async executor.

 ## Notes on Building

 Sibyl needs an installed Oracle client in order to link either `OCI.DLL` on Windows or `libclntsh.so` on Linux.
 The cargo build needs to know where that library is.
-You can supply that information via environment variable `OCI_LIB_DIR` on Windows or `LIBRARY_PATH` on Linux.
+You can provide that information via environment variable `OCI_LIB_DIR` on Windows or `LIBRARY_PATH` on Linux.
 On Linux `LIBRARY_PATH` would include the path to the `lib` directory with `libclntsh.so`.
 For example, you might build Sibyl's example as:

 ```bash
 LIBRARY_PATH=/usr/lib/oracle/19.13/client64/lib cargo build --examples --features=blocking